 Changing Enrollment Status

-If you receive federal financial aid, contact the NYU Financial Aid office at firstname.lastname@example.org or the StudentLink Center if you change your enrollment status and are not sure how it will affect your federal aid.
+If you receive federal financial aid and change your enrollment status, you should contact the NYU Financial Aid office at firstname.lastname@example.org or the StudentLink Center.
 If you receive a Wagner scholarship, you should contact email@example.com if you change your enrollment status.

 Fall and Spring Terms

-- You are unable to reach 6 credits without exceeding the number of credits required to graduate*;
+- You are unable to reach 4.5 credits without exceeding the number of credits required to graduate*; or

-- You are completing an incomplete in addition to taking a class for credit (as long as the incomplete class plus the credit class add up to 6 or more total credits);
+- You are completing an incomplete in addition to taking a class for credit (as long as the incomplete class plus the credit class add up to 4.5 or more total credits).

 *This generally applies to your final semester, but in some cases may apply to an earlier semester.
 For example, if you are taking 3 credits in Spring because you only have Capstone to take in the following Fall and Spring terms, half-time equivalency might be granted for all three semesters.

-- You are completing an incomplete in addition to taking classes for credit (as long as the incomplete class + the credit classes add up to 12 or more total credits);
+- You are completing an incomplete in addition to taking classes for credit (as long as the incomplete class + the credit classes add up to 9 or more total credits); or

 If you are taking January coursework, but are not enrolling in the spring term, you should contact Wagner Student Services to discuss your plans and eligibility for equivalency.

-If you are taking 6.0-7.5 credits of coursework in the summer term, you are eligible for full-time equivalency.
+If you are taking 4.5 or more credits of coursework in the summer term, you are already eligible for financial aid, but you may submit a full-time equivalency request, if necessary.